Write a ROS controller

 - Also for ROS pluginlib: put the following XML in

-.
-Note how it references the shared librarylibeg_controller
+ws/src/eg_controller/eg_controller_plugin.xml.
+Note how it references the shared librarylibeg_controllerwe compiled above.

 <library path="lib/libeg_controller">